ethanncai/COMP5523/report.md

 - `image`, which contains the current frame encoded as an image file,
 - `max_new_tokens`, which controls the maximum length of generation.

-The response is returned in JSON format with a cleaned `text` field and a `raw` field containing the full decoded generation.
-Returning both forms is useful during development.
+The response is returned in JSON format with a cleaned `text` field and a `raw` field which contains the full decoded generation.
 The app normally uses only the cleaned text, but the raw output is helpful for debugging prompt formatting and model behavior.

 ### 3.2 Startup Path and Configuration

-The server can be launched either with `python -m server.main` or through `uvicorn`.
  Startup parameters include the base model path, LoRA adapter path, host, port, and an optional device override.
 Internally, the entry point parses command-line arguments, normalizes local paths to absolute paths, places the final values into environment variables, and then starts the FastAPI app.
-The repository also includes `server/__main__.py`, which allows `python -m server` to work as a short convenience command.

 One useful implementation detail is `_normalize_model_path()`.
 This helper keeps Hugging Face model identifiers unchanged but converts local model directories into absolute paths.
 This avoids failures caused by changing the current working directory when launching the service.
 Since model loading can already be fragile, reducing path-related ambiguity is valuable in practice.

 ### 3.3 Model Lifecycle Management

-The most important server-side implementation choice is that the model is loaded once during application startup rather than once per request.
+The model is loaded once during application startup rather than once per request.
 This is handled through FastAPI's lifespan function.
-During startup, the server reads `SMOL_MODEL_PATH`, `SMOL_ADAPTER_PATH`, and the optional `SMOL_DEVICE`, then calls `load_model_and_processor()` from `trainer/infer.py`.
+During startup, the server reads `SMOL_MODEL_PATH`, `SMOL_ADAPTER_PATH`, and the optional `SMOL_DEVICE`, then calls `load_model_and_processor()`.
 The returned model, processor, and resolved device are stored in a process-level dictionary named `_state`.

 This design has several advantages.
-First, it avoids the extremely high cost of repeatedly loading a multimodal model and adapter on every request.
-Second, it keeps inference latency low enough for interactive use.
-Third, it makes the server architecture closer to a real deployment service, where model initialization is expensive but inference calls are frequent.
-On shutdown, the lifespan function clears the stored state and, when CUDA is available, explicitly frees cached GPU memory through `torch.cuda.empty_cache()`.
+First of all, it avoids the extremely high cost of repeatedly loading multimodal models and adapters in each request.
+Secondly, it maintains a low enough reasoning delay for interactive use.
+Finally, it brings the server architecture closer to the real deployment service, in which the model initialization cost is very high, but the reasoning calls are frequent.

 ### 3.4 Request Handling Flow